-Observations on the Conduct of the British Parliament, previous to the Capture of Burgoyne • The ineffectual Efforts of the Commissioners sent to America, in consequence of Lord North's Conciliatory Bill-Their Attempts to corrupt Individuals and Public Bodies • Negociation broken off • Manifesto published by the Commissioners • Counter Declaration by Congress • Sir William Howe repairs to England

-[59] While America gloried in her recent success against the northern CHAP.
-XII army, and was making all possible preparations for vigorous action at 1778 the southward, the coercive system in Britain was so far from being relaxed, that the most severe measures were urged with bitterness and acrimony.
+Observations On The Conduct Of The British Parliament, Previous To The Capture Of Burgoyne • The Ineffectual Efforts Of The Commissioners Sent To America, In Consequence Of Lord North'S Conciliatory Bill-Their Attempts To Corrupt Individuals And Public Bodies • Negociation Broken Off • Manifesto Published By The Commissioners • Counter Declaration By Congress • Sir William Howe Repairs To England chap. xii the coercive system in Britain was so far from being relaxed, that the most severe measures were urged with bitterness and acrimony.
 The speeches of the king were in the same tone of despotism as formerly: the addresses of parliament were in the usual style of compliment and applause; as if they had little else to do, but to keep each other in good humor, until alienation was complete, and the colonies so far connected with other powers, that there could be no hope of reconciliation.